 Each of these different approaches in framing the issue of sex trafficking leads to diversified policy strategies and responses and the outcome of these policies is indeed legitimized by resort of a certain understanding of sex trafficking.

 This research does not aim at finding the best and most correct way to frame the issue of sex trafficking; however, it tries to highlight the inherent flaws and structural weaknesses tied to the most common understanding of such a phenomenon and to propose an alternative discourse for framing it that is increasingly endorsed by a larger number of scholars.
-Even the former President of the European Commission’s Expert Group on Trafficking in Human Beings and one of the most renewed experts on trafficking, Marjan Wijers has declared to regret having pushed the term of sex trafficking into the European political agenda and not a more neutral term as ‘forced labor’ that would have enclosed a larger number of migrant categories (Andrijasevic, 2010, 142).
+Even the former President of the European Commission’s Expert Group on Trafficking in Human Beings and one of the most renewed experts on trafficking, Marjan Wijers, has declared to regret having pushed the term of sex trafficking into the European political agenda and not a more neutral term as ‘forced labor’ that would have enclosed a larger number of migrant categories (Andrijasevic, 2010, 142).

 Even if it is important not to neglect the fact that also male can be victims of sex trafficking, the vast majority of victims are made up by women and girls who constituted the 95% of the victims in trafficking for sexual exploitation in the European Union (EU) between 2015 and 2016 (European Commission, 2018) and this is why my analysis will focus mostly on the sex trafficking of women, especially in the context of the EU.